smallcloudai/refact/README.md

 This server allows you to run AI coding models on your hardware, your code doesn't go outside your control.

 At the moment, you can choose between 2 of our own [models](https://huggingface.co/smallcloudai) that support 20+ languages and are state-of-the-art in size and latency.
-But stay tune for more!
+In the future, we plan to add support to other models.

 ## Demo